EngageDC/dirt/README.md

 * Staging server is running Apache (An apache vhost config file is created)
 * Default database server is MySQL
 * All developers have root access to the staging server via *sudo* (For adding a vhost config, reloading apache, etc.)
-* Developers does not have root access on production
+* Developers do not have root access on production
 * Deploying to staging is heavily automated (creating database accounts, etc.).
 Deploying to production is however super simple and doesn't do much more than compress the staging files (excluding `.git`), copy them to production and extract them in the correct directory.

 We warmly welcome changes that makes dirt less opinionated, so feel free to create an issue or pull request.